 Corporate Governance Structural Diagram

 1. Board of Directors

-The Board of directors consists of eight (8) directors three (3) of whom are independent outside directors with independence and extensive experience of business and management) and holds meetings once monthly, in principle.
+The Board of directors consists of nine (9) directors four (4) of whom are independent outside directors with independence and extensive experience of business and management) and holds meetings once monthly, in principle.
 The Board discusses and makes decisions on important business matters, including the direction of JSR's business strategy, and also supervises directors' and officers' execution of their business duties.
+Koichi Kawasaki, who is a Director and Executive Managing Officer, serves as the board’s chairperson.

-The Board of Directors is chaired by the chairman in principle.
-For the purpose of securing corporate governance by distinguishing the rolls of CEO, the president and COO of the Company, from those of chairman of the Board of Directors responsible for monitoring and overseeing the execution of the Company's operations.
 In addition, all three (3) audit & supervisory board members including two (2) independent outside audit & supervisory board members regularly attend the Board of Directors meetings to state their opinions.
-In total 17 meetings were held in fiscal year 2018 ending in March 2019, of which attendance ratio was 100% (all of the members of directors and audit and supervisory board members attended all of the meetings)
+In total 17 meetings were held in fiscal year 2020 ending in March 2021, of which attendance ratio was 100% (all of the members of directors and audit and supervisory board members attended all of the meetings,